 What Is “Miniaturization”?

 The hair follicle growth cycle consists of three phases: a growth phase (“anagen”), a transitional phase (“catagen”), and a resting phase (“telogen”).
-In susceptible hair follicles, the hormone dihydrotestosterone (DHT) can, over time, cause the growth phase of the hair cycle to become progressively shorter.
-As a result, the individual hairs produced by these follicles decrease in size (diameter and length) until they eventually disappear.
-This process is called “miniaturization.”
-It is the main mechanism in androgenetic alopecia (genetic balding).
+In genetically-susceptible hair follicles, a hormone called dihydrotestosterone (DHT) can cause the growth phase of the hair cycle to become progressively shorter.
+The individual hairs produced by these follicles are unable to grow to full size due to this shorter growth window and so they decrease in size (diameter and length) over time until they eventually disappear.
+This process of “miniaturization” is the main mechanism in androgenetic alopecia (genetic balding).

 Normal scalp hair grows in follicular units made up of one to four terminal (full thickness) hairs.
 The terminal hairs in any single DHT-susceptible follicular unit might be in varying stages of miniaturization, and thus be of varying diameters.
 When enough terminal hairs are in a state of miniaturization, there appears to be a visible thinning of the hair in the affected areas.
 As more hairs in each follicular unit become miniaturized, the process may lead to complete baldness in that area of the scalp.